aa8a7b82/mif/README.md

 # Meet-in-the-Filter

 ### gain-experiments
-Files for experimental verification of gain in Table 8
+Files for experimental verification of gain in Appendix D

 ### cham-exp.cpp
-Cham experiments (Table 2 and 3) - Success rate over random keys and key-dependent differential probabilities
+Cham experiments - Success rate over random keys and key-dependent differential probabilities in Appendix D

-To generate results in Table 2 (success rate over random keys):
+To generate results for success rate over random keys:
 ```
 ./cham.elf <rounds (12 to 24)>
 ```

-To generate results in Table 3 (key-dependent differentials):
+To generate results  for key-dependent differentials:
 ```
 ./cham.elf 1 <key selection (1 to 5)>
 ```